Advice to tenants – ensure your paperwork is correct

 One of the most important documents is the General tenancy agreement (Form 18a), informally called a lease, which is a legally binding written contract between the tenant and the property manager/owner.

 It includes the standard terms of the tenancy and may include special terms, which should be clearly stipulated in the agreement.
-These can be additions like the keeping of pets, pest control, or carpet cleaning.
+These can be additions like the keeping of pets or pest control.

 When an agreement is reached, the document should be signed by all parties and the tenant should be given a copy to keep.